Many Enterprise Mobile Devices Will Never Be Patched Against Meltdown, Spectre - Slashdot

 Use existing junk devices to not talk about your projects, secrets.

 For enterprise devices does it matter?
-(Score:4, Interesting)
+(Score:5, Interesting)

 These vulnerabilities only are problems if other software comes to be run on the system that is compromised, and able to target other apps running on the same device...